snarfed/lexrpc/README.md

 License: This project is placed in the public domain.

 ## TODO
+* use kwargs for params in server and client call APIs
 * separate schema validation from object validation, remove None special case in _validate()
 * validate records (and tokens?) in input/output
 * fill in server.py and client.py docstrings, and/or getting started guide here